Growing Microgreens Indoors – How to Extend Your Growing Season

 Where to Buy Microgreen Seeds?

 I ordered my microgreen seeds from True Leaf Market.
-They have a huge selection of seeds and Microgreen kits which make it very easy to grow your own microgreens.
+They have a huge selection of seeds and Microgreen kits, which make it very easy to grow your own microgreens.
 You can get kits that will grow your microgreens in the dirt or kits that will grow them in a hydroponic medium.
-You can also get bigger or smaller kits depending on how many microgreens you want to grow at one time.
-The seeds start at just $2.99 depending on what variety you want to grow.

 div line

 Microgreens are a fun and easy thing to grow indoors during the winter.
-Of course, you could grow them year-round but it’s an especially great way to get in your green veggies during the cold, dull months.
+Of course, you could grow them year-round, but it’s an especially great way to get in your green veggies during the cold, dull months.
 We’ve been enjoying growing them on our kitchen counter and might just have to grow more in the future!

 Have you ever grown microgreens?
 Which kinds do you grow?

-Merissa Bio
+Merissa Alink

 Print Friendly, PDF & Email